ICTU/quality-time/openshift/dockerfiles/README.md

 # Docker - Podman rebuild for Enterprises

 For companies that use their own certificate authorities, the Dockerfiles supplied in this directory can be used as an example to add ca certificates to trust stores.
-Also the proxy image is adjusted so it will be able to run as non-root on openshift.
+Also the proxy image is adjusted so it will be able to run as non-root on OpenShift.

 ## podman build